Executive Synopsis

 is automatically generated by the SCaaS tool.

-Sidechain processing
+Sidechain Processing

 - Expensive computation can be off-loaded to a cheaper sidechain.